Listen to this article

 Proven Fall Prevention Strategies

-Make data gathering an automatic and intuitive part of standard care procedures.
-A strong patient safety incident reporting process is the first place to start.
 Beyond that, many facilities also implement a Good Catch program.
 Such programs allow care teams to celebrate near-miss incidents such as a missed fall risk assessment or incorrect footwear for a fall-risk patient.
 By reframing near-miss events in a positive light, you’ll create a positive culture surrounding patient safety.
+Simultaneously, you’ll have a more robust pool of data to draw from when making data-backed policy changes.
+Data is key to providing the right staff training at the right time.

-Christi Owen, the Director of Quality & Risk Management at Minden Medical Center, relayed a recent and very tangible improvement resulting from her enhanced ability to uncover patterns and trends that previously lay hidden after she began using ADN’s Patient Safety Event Reporting Application.
 “ADN’s event reporting system made it very easy to look at the time of day that events were occurring.
 When analyzing falls per unit, we were able to identify that in one particular unit there was an increased number occurring at shift change,” she said.
 “We implemented an action plan to make sure staff were located in high risk areas during this time.
 We were able to see an improvement in fall reduction in the unit.”

 Read Minden Medical Center’s Event Reporting Case Study here →